zenmetsu/docker_factorio_server/README.md

 **Server is listed in the in-game server browser, but users can't connect**

-If the logs say `Own address is RIGHT IP:WRONG PORT`, then this could be your problem.
+If the logs say `Own address is RIGHT IP:WRONG PORT`, then this could be the problem.

-By default, Docker routes outgoing traffic through a proxy.
-The source UDP port is changed by the proxy so the server list detects the wrong port.
+By default, Docker routes outbound traffic through a proxy.
+The proxy changes the source UDP port, so the server list detects the wrong port.
 See [Incorrect port detected for docker hosted server](https://forums.factorio.com/viewtopic.php?f=49&t=35255).

-To fix this problem, start the Docker service with the `--userland-proxy=false` switch to prevent it from using a proxy.
-This is typically done by appending the switch to the `DOCKER_OPTS` variable or adding it to the end of `ExecStart` in the systemd service definition.
+To fix this port problem, start the Docker service with the `--userland-proxy=false` switch.
+This tells Docker to use iptables rules instead of a proxy.
+Add the switch to the `DOCKER_OPTS` variable or `ExecStart` in the Docker systemd service definition.
 The location of these files varies by OS.

 # Credits